slhck/ffmpeg-normalize/README.md

 - `-ei EXTRA_INPUT_OPTIONS, --extra-input-options EXTRA_INPUT_OPTIONS`: Extra input options list.

-    A list of extra ffmpeg command line arguments valid for the input, applied before ffmpeg's `-i`.
+    A list of extra FFmpeg command line arguments valid for the input, applied before FFmpeg's `-i`.

     You can either use a JSON-formatted list (i.e., a list of comma-separated, quoted elements within square brackets), or a simple string of space-separated arguments.